wildfly/quickstart/ejb-security-interceptors/README.md

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version}.
+The application this project produces is designed to be run on WildFly Application Server 11.

-All you need to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
+See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

 ## Prerequisites